panopset/foundations/profiles/tomcat/README.md

 #References

-##Follow this tutorial to redirect to 8080 (not for Jenkins here, but for Tomcat, but the principal is the same):
+##Redirect to 8080
-https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins
+Follow this tutorial to redirect to 8080 (not for Jenkins here, but for Tomcat, but the principal is the same): https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins

 ##Install tomcat: